 The first Environmental PE exam was administered via Computer-Based Testing (CBT) in January 2019.
 The last Software Engineering PE exam and first Petroleum PE exam were administered via CBT in October 2019.

 The first Mechanical PE exam was to be administered via Computer-Based Testing (CBT) in April 2020, but was cancelled along with all other April 2020 PE Exams due to the COVID-19v crisis.
-Both the first Fire Protection PE exam and Industrial & Systems PE exam, now along with the Mechanical PE Exam, are to be administered via CBT in October 2020.
+Both the first Fire Protection PE exam and Industrial & Systems PE exam, now along with the Mechanical PE Exam, were to be administered via CBT in October 2020.